by Kara-Leah Grant

 Reading your article on Kundalini awakening, I am sorry you had a bad experience.

 Bad experience?
 Huh?
 See, I don’t think of my experience as ‘bad’.
 Yes, it was dramatic and awful, as I wrote in an earlier article about it – words the Waikato Times journalist quoted in her article.
-However, good/bad duality doesn’t really come into.
+However, good/bad duality doesn’t really fit.
 My experience was extraordinary and I would never trade it for the world.
 It wasn’t bad – it led me to where I am now.

 However, limited word space and a desire to push a particular angle means that when an article is written, the nuances of an experience are never fully fleshed out.
 And the article wasn’t about my experience per se, but about how meditation can be dangerous – look at this woman and how she ended up in the psych ward!